firebolt-db/firebolt-db.github.io/docs/general-reference/proof-of-concept-guide.md

 1. Connect to the AWS console and click on the relevant S3 bucket
 2. Go to *Permissions* and then scroll down and edit *Bucket Policy*
-3. Copy the following policy.
-Make sure you replace `<bucket>` with the actual bucket name
+3. Copy the following policy. make sure you replace `<bucket>` with the actual bucket name
     ```json
     {
   "Version": "2012-10-17",